janvishah21/score-dashboard/README.md

 ## Particular Points :

-* Django Rest Api is connected to MySQL database with Score table in it.
+* Django api is connected to MySQL database with Score table in it.
 Score table consists of Roll no., name of student and his/her score in Maths, Physics and Chemistry.
 Total marks, Percentage and Grade is not stored in database to avoid data redundancy.
 * Django api is allowed to only to accept requests from above react application (allowed origins for CORS policy)
 * Both frontend and backend applications have been deployed on heroku.
 Frontend application has been configured to handle development and production environments to call respective rest endpoints in that environment.
 * Api responses have been handled properly so as to display notifications on success or failure.